 Yet, this scepticism proved unfounded.
 The first Ferrari wines were a resounding success, expressing a kaleidoscope of flavour, fragrance and complexity that proved both the power, and potential, of Trentino Metodo Classico wines.

 Seeing his success, others followed in Giulio's footsteps: Trentino today has the largest area of Chardonnay plantings in the whole of Italy, as well as its own DOC.
-TrentoDOC was established in 2007 - almost a full century after Ferrari's birth - and is devoted exclusively to Metodo Classico winemaking.
+TrentoDOC was established in 1993, and is devoted exclusively to Metodo Classico winemaking.

 Onwards and upwards

 The Lunelli family took over the estate in 1952, and have taken huge leaps in preserving its 'soul', while keeping it as ahead of the curve as it was at its inception.
 In their own words, Ferrari today 'pride [themselves] on the ability to preserve the past and present, while preparing for the future'.

 All vineyards were certified organic in 2017, signifying Ferrari's commitment to creating, and sustaining, a 'harmony between men and nature'.
 But they haven't stopped there.
 Ancient agronomic practices such as the use of green manure have been reintroduced throughout the winery, while all workers and growers are required to operate under a strict protocol of sustainability.